 Victoria (Rabat) – The Most Practical Base

-Victoria sits at the centre of Gozo Island.
-Therefore, it is the easiest base if you are not renting a car.
+Victoria, Gozo’s capital, sits at the centre of the island — making it the easiest base if you’re not renting a car.

-Buses radiate outward from here.
-In addition, restaurants, supermarkets and everyday shops are within walking distance.
-Above all, the Cittadella rises above the town and offers panoramic views across Gozo Malta.
+Public transport buses radiate outward from here, and restaurants, supermarkets, and everyday shops are all within walking distance.
+Above all, the Cittadella rises above the town and offers panoramic views across Gozo.

-You will not wake up to sea views.
-However, you gain simplicity.
-Most coastal areas are only 15–25 minutes away by car.
-As a result, day trips across the Island of Gozo feel effortless.
+You won’t wake up to sea views, but you gain simplicity.
+But most coastal areas are only 15–25 minutes away by car, so day trips across the island feel effortless.

 Choose Victoria if: